CCA-Public/digital-archives-manual/guides/stabilization.md

 ![FTK7](https://blogs.sans.org/computer-forensics/files/2009/06/ready-to-create.png)

 * A progress window will not appear and keep you informed of how the disk imaging is progressing.
 If disk imaging fails or seems to get hung up on a large number of bad sectors, make note of this in the versement stabilization spreadsheet and set the disk aside for review by the Digital Archivist.
-* If the image is successfully created, go to your project folder in the Catalogers drive and do a quick visual check that all looks good.
+* If the image is successfully created, go to your project folder in the Depot numérique folder and do a quick visual check that all looks good.
 You should see at least two files: the disk image(s) themselves (potentially split into several files with the same file name but extensions of .001, .002, etc.) and a '.txt' metadata file.
 * If all looks good, repeat this process with the next disk until all media has been imaged.
-Once all media has been imaged, copy the entire project folder from the Catalogers drive into the "Dépôts" folder and alert the Digital Archivist.
+Once all media has been imaged, alert the Digital Archivist.

 <a name="fc5025"></a>
 ## Disk imaging 5.25" floppy disks with FC5025